 This is a question that seems to come up frequently with many of our customers.
-Usually, what spurs the call is someone's door chime randomly chiming without anyone at the front door or a neighbor uses their device and it causes your chime to ring.
+Usually, what spurs the call is someone's door chime randomly chiming without anyone at the front door or a neighbor using their device and it causes your chime to ring.
 To understand why this happens, we first need a very basic understanding of the wireless door chime and how communication between the door chime transmitter (wireless push button) and the receiver work.

 Understanding How the Push Button and Receiver Speak to Each Other